A finite-dimensional (complex) representation of a Lie group is a Lie group homomorphism

 We defined tensor products (and so on) of representations of Lie groups and then differentiated them.
 We could also directly make these definitions with Lie algebras.
 For instance, if is a Lie algebra and is a representation of , we define the symmetric square representation on by

 We can construct representations as vector spaces of functions on topological spaces with actions of .
 If acts on a set , then it also acts on the vector space of functions by .
 Usually this will be infinite dimensional, and so out of the scope of our course, but sometimes we can impose conditions allowing us to handle it.
 For example, acts on , and hence on the space of polynomial functions in variables.
 Imposing a further restriction — to homogeneous polynomials of some fixed degree — gives a finite-dimensional representation.
 The derivative must be calculated on a case-by-case basis.
-We will see examples of this on the problem sheet.
+The general scheme for doing this is:

 Let be a linear Lie group and be its Lie algebra.
 Then the adjoint representation of is the action on by conjugation.
 We usually write instead of , so that